bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectorType_3hZprW7ZTEuRugKKQVaEZ3/Documentation.md

-Indicate the type of connector.
+Indicates the type of connector.